-Safeguarding Team Member completes the Safeguarding Concern Form within 2 hours of the reported concern (found in the FTL SharePoint Drive).
-The completed Safeguarding Concern Form with the learner name in the title (i.e. "Joe Bloggs - Safeguarding Concern Form") should be saved to the relevant year in the Safeguarding Concern Forms folder.
+The on-duty Safeguarding Team Member will create a PDF version of the Safeguarding Concern Form and save the completed Safeguarding Concern Form with the learner name in the title (i.e. "Joe Bloggs - Safeguarding Concern Form") to the relevant year the Safeguarding Concern Forms folder.